Golub Capital logo

 • Comprehensive solution set including recurring revenue facilities, European lending, and capital markets syndication

-• Deep industry expertise across healthcare, software, financial services, retail, and diversified sectors
+• Deep industry experience context across healthcare, software, financial services, retail, and diversified sectors

 Cons